TSSetRHSHessianProduct#

 • VHV - an array of output vectors for vector-Hessian-vector product

-• ctx - [optional] user-defined function context
+• ctx - [optional] function context

 Notes#